Who is a Front-End Developer? Complete Guide

 1) Front End Web Developer

-The Front-End Web Developer course is an online course for learners with the unique skills they require to build and develop various websites and web applications.
+The Front-End Web Developer course is an online program for learners who want skills to build and ship modern websites and web applications.

-This JavaScript course will learn how to develop interactive websites and UI (User Interface) applications using JavaScript, CSS, and HTML.
-You can also learn how to connect a web application to the backend server database.
-Students will also learn how to create expertise in building web applications and deployment processes using Webpack.
+This JavaScript focused course teaches you how to develop interactive websites and UI applications using JavaScript, CSS, and HTML.
+You also learn how to connect a web application to a back-end server and use Webpack for the deployment workflow.

 Udacity